Midcoast nonprofit surpasses 100,000 pounds of produce

 Solar lawnmowers

-To this day, the farm practices no-till regenerative agriculture, which, while labor-intensive, fosters healthier soil by preserving soil structure, enhancing moisture retention, and promoting beneficial microbial activity.
-It employs overcrops, organic mulches, and biochar while growing native perennials and flowering annuals to support pollination and pest management.
+To this day, the farm practices no-till regenerative agriculture, which, while labor-intensive, fosters healthier soil by preserving structure, enhancing moisture retention and promoting beneficial microbial activity.
+It employs cover crops, organic mulches and biochar while growing native perennials and flowering annuals to support pollination and pest management.

 Growing to Give now teaches climate-friendly farming to students of all ages through educational programs.
-And, to reduce its reliance on fossil fuels, it’s turned to electric equipment — yes, that means solar lawnmowers.
+And to reduce its reliance on fossil fuels, it has turned to electric equipment — yes, that means solar lawnmowers.

-“We care about what’s going on under the soil,” said Lyden.
+“We care about what’s going on under the soil,” Lyden said.
 “About the relationship between root systems and carbon sequestration.
 Sure, we’re a small farm explicitly growing produce, but if we were bigger, and these methods were practiced on a larger scale, we could cut carbon emissions significantly.”

 A lasting impact

-“Research informs our decisions,” said Lyden.
-“The work our interns do speaks to that – while nature has its patterns, it can also be unpredictable, and we must keep learning.”
+“Research informs our decisions,” Lyden said.
+“The work our interns do speaks to that — while nature has its patterns, it can also be unpredictable, and we must keep learning.”

 After interning at Growing to Give, Josie Veilleux, a Princeton University anthropology major, is now considering a minor in environmental studies.
 Her parents just moved from Orono to Bowdoin.
 Looking for a summer gig in the Midcoast region, she found the farm, which met the sole requirement for college credit: a program that made a “social impact.”

-“Regenerative agriculture drives all the farm’s initiatives,” said Veilleux.
+“Regenerative agriculture drives all the farm’s initiatives,” Veilleux said.
 “I was faced with a pretty steep learning curve.”

 Throwing herself into research, Veilleux read “Dirt to Soil,” per Lyden’s request, and watched the 2020 documentary “Kiss the Ground.”
 She said she was most shocked to learn about the positive impact of no-till farming on public health.

-“A head of cabbage in the 1950s had 20 times more nutrients than it does today,” explained Veilleux.
+“A head of cabbage in the 1950s had 20 times more nutrients than it does today,” Veilleux said.
 “Tilling exposes mycorrhizal fungi to the sun, preventing nutrient storage in the root system.
 It’s nice to know that people who eat our veggies will be nourished even more than they could by produce found at the grocery store.”

 With fewer than three full-time staff, Growing to Give relies on volunteer support.

-With autumn approaching, a crucial time for harvesting, Judy Arledge, a volunteer since 2018, urged locals to “lend a hand.”
+With autumn (a crucial time for harvesting) approaching, Judy Arledge, a volunteer since 2018, urged locals to “lend a hand.”

-“I deliver the produce to Woodside Apartments in Lisbon,” said Arledge, “Our veggies are seasonal, which is fun because they’re always changing.
-When I drop everything off, I encourage people to bite and try something new – like a hakurei turnip or zucchini, which is super fresh this time of the year.”
+“I deliver the produce to Woodside Apartments in Lisbon,” Arledge said.
+“Our veggies are seasonal, which is fun because they’re always changing.
+When I drop everything off, I encourage people to bite and try something new — like a hakurei turnip or zucchini, which is super fresh this time of the year.”

-To learn more about Growing to Give and how you can support their mission, visit https://growingtogive.farm or email info@growingtogive.farm.
+To learn more about Growing to Give and how you can support its mission, visit growingtogive.farm or email info@growingtogive.farm.

 Send questions/comments to the editors.